bparanj/coding-skill/_posts/2019-04-11-greedy-method.md

 #### Greedy Choice Property

 The globally optimal solution can be obtained by making a locally optimal solution (Greedy).
 The choice may depend on earlier choices but not on the future.
-It iteratively makes on Greedy choice after another and reduces the given problem to a smaller one.
+It iteratively makes one Greedy choice after another and reduces the given problem to a smaller one.

 #### Optimal Substructure